venom-blockchain/venom-blockchain.github.io/docs/start/learn/gas-and-fees.md

 ## Outbound messages

-The `outbound_internal_messages_fee` is determined by summing the fees for each outbound internal message generated as a result of transaction execution.
+The `outbound_internal_messages_fee` is determined by adding up the fees for each outbound internal message generated as a result of transaction execution.

 $$outbound\_internal\_messages\_fee = \sum_{i=1}^{n} (out\_int\_msg\_i.fwd\_fee + out\_int\_msg\_i.ihr\_fee)$$